Sonny Corinthos: Characterization

-Like the character of Sonny, Maurice Benard also suffers from bipolar disorder.
+Like the character of Sonny, Maurice Benard also has bipolar disorder.
 Benard stated, "When I let it be known I was bipolar, we wrote it into the character."
 During 2006, Corinthos had an onscreen breakdown due to his bipolar disorder.
 The parallels between the story and Benard's real life experiences had Benard believing he was having his own "fourth break down," though Benard credits staying on his medication as keeping him grounded.
 His willingness to integrate his real life medical condition into Sonny's storylines have raised visibility of the disease, leading to Benard appearing on shows such as The Oprah Winfrey Show to discuss the disease as well as being the spokesman for the Depression and Bipolar Support Alliance.

 The name of Michael "Sonny" Corinthos, as well as his occupation, is a reference to The Godfather characters Michael Corleone and Sonny Corleone.
 These characters have a sister named Connie Corleone, which is alluded to in Kate Howard's real name, Connie Falconeri.
 Similarities have also been noted between Sonny and Tony Soprano from The Sopranos and the characters that surround them both.
 Vincent Pastore, who portrayed Big Pussy Bonpensiero on The Sopranos, came on the show to portray Maximus Giambetti, father of Sonny's bodyguards Milo Giambetti and Max Giambetti.

 Benard has described Sonny as "unpredictable," and stated that: "You never know from one second to the next what he is thinking, feeling or planning.
 He's a man in personal conflict who maintains an outward appearance of calm at all times, at any cost."